-Since used Airstreams are still sought after, it’s best to check sites such as airstream.net, RVtrader.com, airforums.com or airstreamcentral.com for pricing.
+Since used Airstreams are still sought after, it’s best to check sites such as, RVT.com, airforums.com, or airstreamclassifieds.com for pricing.
 You can also use the NADA Guide but keep in mind there is no blue book for vintage trailers since the Guide stops at 20 years.

-Airstream travel trailer models range in exterior length from 16’3” to 31’3” with 8 models to choose from.
+Airstream travel trailer models range in exterior length from 16’3” to about 33″ with several models to choose from.
 Each model has the classic shiny aluminum exterior with the clean lines of an aerodynamic design.
-While you may choose a particular model to suit your needs, Airstreams models have much in common as to features, build-to-last durability and the expected brand name quality.
+While you may choose a particular model to suit your needs, Airstreams models have much in common as to features, built-to-last durability, and the expected brand name quality.

 Airstream also makes touring coaches, 5 models to be exact.
 These touring coaches are similar to a Class B van.
 One model actually has a slide out Murphy Suite making it what Airstream calls a Class B+.
 New coaches are priced between $149,250 and $221,000.

 This brings us to the two lingering questions inquiring minds want to know – why are Airstreams so expensive and are they worth it?

 Airstreams are recognizable by their aluminum, seamless, hard shell.
 They turn heads on the road, bogle the mind with their durability and keep us intrigued about those “riveted life” folks pulling their dream behind them as they breeze by you on the road.